gregplaysguitar/djangocms2000/readme.md

 5. The `format` argument has been removed from `{% cmsimage ... %}` and its variants, since the new extended syntax renders it obsolete.

-Committing cms content and media to version control
+Keeping cms content from in a separate database
 -----------------------------------------
 CMS database content can be kept separate from the rest of the database.
 To enable, set `CMS_DB_ALIAS` to point to a secondary database and add